Why It Works

 - Cooking the chorizo in olive oil that's later used in the soup not only creates a crispy chorizo garnish, but also infuses the entire soup with the flavor of chorizo.

-- 4 foolproof poached eggs or sous-vide poached eggs (optional)
+4 large foolproof poached eggs or sous-vide poached eggs (optional)

 In a Dutch oven, heat olive oil over medium-high heat until shimmering.
 Add chorizo and cook, stirring occasionally, until crisped, about 4 minutes.
 Using a slotted spoon, transfer chorizo to a plate and set aside.